COSD-PANDA/streetsSD/src/_includes/modals/text/help_modal.md

 A 100-point OCI rating system the City uses classifies streets into one of three categories:

 <span id="condition-good">
-**Good** - A street in this category has little or no cracking, minor potholes, or other distresses; has excellent drivability; and does not need maintenance.
+**Good** - A street in this category has little or no cracking, minor potholes, or other distresses; has excellent drivability; and needs little maintenance.
 A street in good condition has an OCI rating between 70 and 100.
 </span>

 <span id="condition-fair">**Fair** - A street in this category has moderate cracking and/or some minor potholes; has adequate drivability; and is typically in need of a slurry seal or a minor asphalt overlay, which may include remedial repairs.
 A street in fair condition has an OCI rating between 40 and 69.</span>